 You need English qualified teacher status (QTS) to teach in maintained primary, secondary and special schools in England.
 These are schools funded by local authorities.

-Some schools can employ teachers without QTS (for example, private schools(opens in new window) and academy schools(opens in new window)) but many still use it to assess the quality of candidates.
+Some schools can employ teachers without QTS (for example, private schools(opens in new window) and academy schools(opens in new window)) but most still prefer teachers to have it.

 You do not need QTS to teach in further education or work in early years education.

 If you qualified as a teacher outside the UK, you can teach in England for up to 4 years without QTS.
 However, having QTS may improve your chances of getting a teaching job in England.

 If your teacher training course leads to QTS:

 - your course will be regulated by the Department for Education (DfE), ensuring high quality training

 - you could be eligible for a scholarship or bursary to help you train

 As a teacher with QTS: